-German potato salad served warm with plenty of bacon and a zingy vinaigrette is the perfect side dish to so many meals.
+German potato salad is loaded with plenty of bacon and a zingy vinaigrette is the perfect side dish to so many meals.
+You can enjoy it warm or chilled.
 It is simple to make too!

 We live in a town that has a lot of German heritage.
 It’s one of those old river towns that boasts a church and a tavern on every corner.